qorix-group/baselibs/score/mw/log/custom_recorder_example/readme.md

 ## Implementation

-Any user want to use the custom recorder, should implement "CustomRecorder" and "CustomRecorderFactory" classes.
+A user who wants to use the custom recorder, has to provide implementation of "CustomRecorder" and "CustomRecorderFactory" classes.
 And make changes accordingly in `score/mw/log/detail/recorder_config.h`

 ### custom recorder classes